 The documents you need to provide may include some or all of the following types of evidence (this list is not exhaustive):

 Submitting incorrect documents can cause delays or lead to a refusal on your UK citizenship application.
-Call our immigration solicitors on 020 3744 2797 for advice.
+Call our British citizenship lawyers on 020 3744 2797 for advice.

 The exact process you need to follow when applying for British citizenship will depend on the exact route you are eligible for.
-The general application process is as follows:
+The general application process for British citizenship is :

 Depending on which citizenship route you are using, you may need to provide details of two referees you have known personally for at least three years.
 You will need to provide a suitable personal and professional reference.
 The personal referee must be a British citizen or a professional person over 25 years.
 The professional referee must be a person with professional standing, such as a lawyer, police officer, or accountant.